 Is it just me, or have we robbed our children of these joys?
-We seemed to have dumbed our kids down to hot dogs, peanut butter sandwiches, and convenience foods.
-Instead of teaching them to savor the flavor of an earthy beet, they're hopped up on artificial flavors and sweeteners.
+We seemed to have dumbed our kids down to hot dogs, peanut butter sandwiches, and iPads.
+Instead of teaching them to savor the flavor of an earthy beet, they're get soda.
 We don't expect them to eat the spiced lamb shoulder roast.
 We expect them to hate it and then whine for macaroni and cheese.

 I want my children to know the flavors of fresh pork, chicken livers and tree-ripened cherries.
 I want them to enjoy sautéed kale and swiss chard gratin.
 Idealistic?
 I don't think so.

 In defense of all vegetable-hating-children, I will say this: If my measure of taste was based on standard grocery store vegetables, I'd hate vegetables too.
 They're tasteless!
 Bitter!
 Unripe!
 Old!

 … but garden produce is a completely different beast.
 Just like fresh meat.
 Or even eggs.
 Freshness affects taste.
 The care that went into the production of the food affects taste.
 The animal's diet affects taste.
 The harvest date affects taste, people!
 There is an entire world of delicious tastes out there to be had!

 We've got to stop assuming our kid's are limited to canned spaghetti sauce and cereal.
 Please.
 STOP.